 We encourage undergraduate students to participate in undergraduate research.

 For the UHP, most students are awarded a scholarship but it is not a guarantee.

 Merit-based scholarships are competitive, limited in number, and are based on GPA and test scores.
 Please visit www.fau.edu/admissions/scholarships-all.php for more information.

 For the WHC, all students receive a merit-based scholarship, and a significant number of full-ride scholarships are available.
 Visit www.fau.edu/honors/admissions_academic_scholarships.php

 Are IB students given special consideration?

-IB students are assured of admission.
-At the WHC, IB students are eligible for a special IB scholarship valued at up to $24,000 over four years.
+IB students are assured of admission into FAU.
+Those who are then admitted to the Honors College are eligible for a special IB scholarship valued at up to $24,000 over four years.
 Visit www.fau.edu/honors/admissions_academic_scholarships.php

 What if I apply and am not accepted?

 For the UHP, we encourage you to reapply after your first semester.
 Your admission will be based on your first semester academic performance and any additional information that you would like to provide.
 For the WHC, students may reapply after demonstrating a successful year of academic courses.